Fidelity Entry 24 of 25

 Repair keeps fidelity from becoming brittle.
 Every person will fail in some bond.
 The faithful difference is not innocence from failure.
 It is the willingness to tell the truth, make amends, change conduct, and accept that another person may need time, boundaries, or distance.
 A faithful life leaves fewer hidden injuries behind.

-The faithful life also contributes to the other Project Creed frameworks.
+The faithful life also contributes to the rest of the Ethosism corpus.
 Ethos gives the moral method.
 Industrious life gives disciplined daily practice.
 Commons life protects shared systems.
 Discernment protects truth.
 Vocation orders useful work.
 Formation shapes character across generations.
+Stewardship cares for material life.
+Justice protects rights, evidence, accountability, and mercy.
+Governance constrains public power.
+Gathering turns shared practice into service and transmission.
 Fidelity binds persons together so that love, family, friendship, sexuality, and care do not betray the moral framework in the places where it matters most.

 Fidelity is public as well as private.
 Children learn from the bonds around them.
 Communities learn what is tolerated.
 Institutions learn whether image matters more than protection.
 Cultures learn what to celebrate.
 A faithful person contributes to a more trustworthy world by making his own bonds more truthful.